gonodono/web-widgets/README.md

   anyway because invalidation calls go up and down the hierarchy, and this setup will abort them at the `FrameLayout` because it has zero visible area.

-  If you use something like the Minimal setups and find that your page isn't fully prepared before the draw, it might be simplest to add a short `delay()` after the `awaitLayout()` call.
-If you'd prefer something like the invalidation approach, we can use `Choreographer` to get frame callbacks and suspend over as many as we like.
-The project includes the [`awaitDisplayFrames()`][awaitDisplayFrames] function to illustrate how that can be done.

-  The demo's [current method][current-method] uses a `WebView` subclass to monitor its own calls to `invalidate()`, which will be invisible to the framework, but which we can monitor for stoppage.
-A `Flow` and the `debounce()` operator allow us to make a decent guess as to when the `WebView` is done signaling that it's updated.
-This seems to be much more reliable than the previous method, at least in my simple tests.

-  The [previous method][previous-method] is quite similar to the current one, however it relies on `WebView`'s `VisualStateCallback` as a readiness indicator.
-That callback apparently fires as soon as anything can be drawn, whether the page is complete or not, so it takes some guessing as to the appropriate delay.
-If you want to give the previous method a try, be aware that its `awaitDisplayFrames()` has a bug, and you should use the current one.
+  The demo originally relied on `WebView`'s `VisualStateCallback` as a readiness indicator.
+That callback apparently fires soon after anything can be drawn, whether the render is complete or not, so it takes some guessing as to the appropriate delay.
+It's still useful, though, as an indication that the visual structure is pretty well mapped out, so we can get a height measure after it.

-  It's true that we could make a flow out of those visual callbacks that's similar to the invalidation flow, and the current method does involve some guessing too, but overall the `invalidate()` tracking seems easier to manage and tweak.
+  Waiting for the full render is a different matter, and seemingly it must involve some guesswork no matter how it's handled.
+Presently, the demo has three different options for the delay method, defined in the [`sealed interface DrawDelay`][draw-delay].

+  - `Time` uses a simple `delay()` with an exact number of milliseconds.
+  - `Frames` waits for the specified number of display frames to elapse, per `Choreographer`.
+  - `Invalidations` monitors the `WebView`'s own `invalidate()` calls, and uses a `Flow` and `debounce()` to guess when it's done updating.

+  `Invalidations` seems to be the most reliable, at least in my simple tests, but it assumes a static page.
+If you're loading something with animations or long-running scripts or the like, the `invalidate()` calls aren't going to be a reliable indicator. `Time`'s delay is probably the most intuitive option after that one, but there are likely cases where `Frames` makes more sense.

 - There's apparently some issue with older emulators that can cause most pages to render blank, for some reason.
 I think it starts around Pie, going back in